MLB Player News

 Justin Turner DH | CHC

-Red Sox's Justin Turner: Homers in loss
+Red Sox's Justin Turner: No hits in return

 -